NicolasBighetti/twitchplaysreborn/README.md

 ###Bind action to the Pawn

-Go to the Edit and click on add new c++ class and then none parent class Call it MyTwitchPawnCommand
+Go to the Editor and click on add new c++ class and then none parent class Call it MyTwitchPawnCommand

 ![start](https://github.com/Paltoquet/UnrealTutoRessource/blob/master/PawnCommand.PNG)

 We will create a super class MyTwitchPawnCommand and also all the different Command we want for our Pawn.
 Our class will inherit FCommand which allows to bind the keyword to our parsing method, it will keep a pointer to the MyTwitchPawn as an attribute, it's a kind of a c++ delegate.
 All of the subclass will inherit from the one we created and define a execute method wich will be called when the keyword is taped in chat.
-The Fcommand constructor taks a FString it's what will have to type in the chat to execute the appropriate method
+The Fcommand constructor takes a FString it's what we will have to type in the chat to execute the appropriate method

 MyTwitchPawnCommand.h